m3db/m3/docs/operational_guide/bootstrapping.md

 ### Filesystem Bootstrapper

-The filesystem bootstrapper's responsibility is to determine which immutable filesetfiles(TODO LINK) exist on disk, and if so, mark them as fulfilled.
+The filesystem bootstrapper's responsibility is to determine which immutable [fileset files](../m3db/architecture/storage.md) exist on disk, and if so, mark them as fulfilled.
 The filesystem bootstrapper achieves this by scanning M3DB's directory structure and determining which fileset files already exist on disk.

 ### Commitlog Bootstrapper